 The most valuable asset available to any nonprofit organization is the people behind it.
 We’ll say it even more specifically: the most valuable asset available to any nonprofit organization is its employees.
 They are the main resource that helps a nonprofit meet the need and fully realize its mission.
 This resource is especially vital when we recognize that many organizations are small in scale and highly labor intensive.

 With the critical impact that employees have on meeting our missions, it would only seem natural that specific retention strategies would underpin the human resource practices of the nonprofit sector.
+It’s very easy to find a salary comparison to see what the average salary is for your positions, but not everyone pays attention.
 Yet surprisingly, a recent survey completed by Nonprofit HR (2021) showed that 80% of over 500 responding organizations admitted that they don’t have formal retention strategies in place.
 The absence of these strategies shows up in several negative outcomes, for both the organization’s sustainability and the sector as a whole.
 But having them place makes a positive impact—and we’ll explore how you can get started.

 How Lacking a Retention Strategy Impacts an Organization

 The first concerning outcome of a lack of retention strategy shows up at the organizational level.
 Ineffective or nonexistent retention practices directly fuels high employee turnover.
 An organization without formal retention principles has a higher likelihood of employees leaving the company, which inherently creates a heavy cost to the organization.
 The cost to replace an employee is estimated at 20% of the exiting employee’s salary.
 However, it’s worth noting that these costs increase with positions requiring a more specific skill set, such as those at the director or executive level.
 Plus, these replacement costs can extend far beyond the hire date considering the time for a new employee to grow to full effectiveness.